 - Avoid contact with animals because they can also spread bacteria or viruses.

 - Keep flies away from food.

 Some of the bacteria that travelers may come across in warm countries are also found in Western countries.
 These include Campylobacter and Salmonella bacteria.
-But they may be exposed to other bacteria while traveling too.
-The following are examples of infections caused by bacteria:
+But they may be exposed to other bacteria while traveling too, including the following:

 - ETEC: Enterotoxigenic Escherichia coli (ETEC) are spread through raw or undercooked foods, unpasteurized fruit juices or unpasteurized milk.
 The stool of cattle and other animals that chew the cud (e.g. goats, sheep) is a further potential source of infection.
 ETEC bacteria are sometimes found in bodies of water too.
 The symptoms break out three to ten days after infection.
 They usually include watery diarrhea, nausea, vomiting, abdominal pain and occasionally fever.

-- Cholera: The risk of getting cholera on a normal holiday in the Tropics is very low.
+- Cholera: The risk of getting cholera while on holiday in a distant country is very low.
 Cholera bacteria are spread through water, raw foods and the bodily secretions of infected people.
-Direct person-to-person transmission tends to be rare.
+They are rarely spread directly from one person to another.
 Symptoms start two to three days after infection, and include watery diarrhea and severe vomiting that can quickly lead to dehydration.
 Left untreated, cholera can become life-threatening.